 We sell our products to certain HME providers, distributors, private label partner and resellers on unsecured credit, with terms that vary depending upon the customer's credit history, solvency, cash flow, credit limits and sales history, as well as prevailing terms with similarly situated customers and whether sufficient credit insurance can be obtained.
-In particular, two customers each represented more than 10% of our net accounts receivable balance with accounts receivable balances of \$10.7 million and \$5.2 million, respectively, as of December 31, 2019, and accounts receivable balances of \$16.2 million and \$4.2 million, respectively, as of December 31, 2018.
-Challenging economic conditions may impair the ability of our customers to pay for products they have purchased, and as a result, our reserve for doubtful accounts could increase and, even if increased, may turn out to be insufficient.
-Moreover, even in cases where we have insolvency risk insurance to protect against a customer's bankruptcy, insolvency or liquidation, this insurance typically contains a significant deductible and co-payment obligation and does not cover all instances of non-payment.
-Our exposure to credit risks of our business partners may increase if our business partners and their end customers are adversely affected by global or regional economic conditions.
+In particular, two customers each represented more than 10% of our net accounts receivable balance with accounts receivable balances of \$8.4 million and \$7.0 million, respectively, as of December 31, 2020, and two customers each with an accounts receivable balance of \$10.7 million and \$5.2 million, respectively, as of December 31, 2019.
+Challenging economic conditions, including those associated with the COVID-19 pandemic and related PHE, may impair the ability of our customers to pay for products they have purchased, and as a result, our reserve for doubtful accounts could increase and, even if increased, may turn out to be insufficient.
+Moreover, even in cases where we have insolvency risk insurance to protect against a customer's bankruptcy, insolvency or liquidation, this insurance typically contains a significant deductible and copayment obligation and does not cover all instances of non-payment.
+Our exposure to credit risks of our business partners may increase if our business partners and their end customers are adversely affected by global or regional economic conditions, including those associated with the COVID-19 pandemic and related PHE.
 One or more of these business partners could delay payments or default on credit extended to them, either of which could adversely affect our business, financial condition and results of operations.